Skip to content

 How did you create this API?

 The project was created using Teams Toolkit.
 You can create the same scaffolding for your own project by opening an empty folder in VS Code and going to Teams Toolkit.
-Create a new project and select "Copilot Extensions", then "Declarative Copilot" and "Declarative Copilot with a new API".
-The wording may change as the platform becomes generally available.
+Create a new project and select "Copilot Extensions", then "Declarative Agent" and "Declarative Agent with a new API".

 Exercise 1: Configure and run the starting application